storelocatorjs/storelocator/docs/available-options.md

 `mandatory - default: string = ''`

-Tells storelocatorjs where is located the Node.js web service to get JSON store datas.
+Tells storelocatorjs where is located the cloud function web service to get JSON store datas.

 ```javascript
 new storelocatorjs({